Enhancing Task Performance of Learned Simplified Models via Reinforcement Learning

 \subsection{Loss for Optimizing LCS Model}

-Throughout our framework, we employ two types of loss: the violation-based loss and the PPO loss.
-The former focuses on improving the forward prediction capability of the LCS model while the latter focuses on directly enhancing the task performance of the LCS-MPC planner.
-By introducing a hyper-parameter $\beta \in [0, 1]$, we could balance the contributions of the PPO loss and the violation-based loss, resulting in the combined loss:
+In our framework, we employ two types of loss: violation-based and PPO.
+The violation-based loss improves the forward prediction capability of the LCS model, while the PPO loss directly enhances the task performance of the LCS-MPC planner.
+Introducing a hyper-parameter $\beta \in [0, 1]$ allows us to balance the contributions of these losses, resulting in the combined loss:

 In order to optimize the parameters of LCS-MPC stochastic policy, one must compute the gradient of the PPO loss and the violation-based loss with respect to the policy parameters.
-In section \ref{sec.learning_lcs} we have already mentioned the method for calculating $\frac{d \mathcal{L}^{\boldsymbol{\theta}}_{vio}}{d \boldsymbol{\theta}}$.
-Moving forward, we will illustrate the process for computing $\frac{d \mathcal{L}^{\boldsymbol{\theta}}_{PPO}}{d \boldsymbol{\theta}}$.
+In section \ref{sec.learning_lcs} we have already mentioned the method for calculating $\frac{d \mathcal{L}^{\boldsymbol{\theta}}_{\mathrm{vio}}}{d \boldsymbol{\theta}}$.
+Moving forward, we will illustrate the process for computing $\frac{d \mathcal{L}^{\boldsymbol{\theta}}_{\mathrm{PPO}}}{d \boldsymbol{\theta}}$.